llvm/llvm-zorg/lnt/docs/intro.rst

 Architecture
 ------------

-The LNT web app is currently implemented as a WSGI web app on top of Quixote, along with some facilities from Werkzeug.
-My tentative plan is to move to Jinja for templating, and to move to a more AJAXy web interface.
+The LNT web app is currently implemented as a Flask WSGI web app, with Jinja2 for the templating engine.
+My hope is to eventually move to a more AJAXy web interface.

 The database layer uses SQLAlchemy for its ORM, and is typically backed by SQLite, although I have tested on MySQL on the past, and supporting other